Hacking attack in Canada bears signs of Chinese army unit: expert

 A spokesman said the agency was actively working with the NRC and other government partners “to assess and mitigate this cyber-intrusion event”.

-Additional reporting by Mark Hosenball in Nwe York and Jim Finkle in Boston; Editing by Tiffany Wu
+Additional reporting by Mark Hosenball in Nwe York, Jim Finkle in Boston and Megha Rajagopalan in BEIJING; Editing by Tiffany Wu and Clarence Fernandez